teleprint-me/teleprint-me/README.md

 ## Contribute & Connect

 ### Sponsor
-If you value my projects, consider becoming a sponsor.
-Your support enables me to dedicate more time to transformative open-source projects like pygptprompt, valerie, alt.cpp, and contributions to llama.cpp & ggml.
-Sponsorships through GitHub directly fund research, development, and the creation of high-quality tools for the community.
+Consider becoming a sponsor if you value my projects.
+Your support enables the creation of open-source tools that remain available to everyone.
+Sponsorships through GitHub fund research and development.

 [Become a Sponsor](https://github.com/sponsors/teleprint-me?o=esb "Sponsor teleprint-me")

 ### Patreon
-For ongoing support, consider becoming a patron on Patreon.
-Your contributions help me continue enhancing my projects.
+Consider joining me on Patreon.
+Your contributions support the development of new and existing projects, helping me advance research and technology.

 [Join me on Patreon](https://www.patreon.com/teleprint_me)

 ### Donate
 If you prefer a one-time contribution, donations are a valuable way to support my work.
-Every contribution, large or small, sustains my open-source efforts in AI and ML.
+Every contribution, large or small, sustains my open-source efforts.
 Donations can be made using Bitcoin, providing a universal method for your generous support.

 [Donate using Bitcoin](https://blockstream.info/address/3Di3Dq9i812VBQEJnbowyrcuNwzPwTNRf1 "Donate using Bitcoin")